Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/CWAP/Fz3r0_-_Hacia-la-cima-del-CWAP/4-way-handshake/4-way-handshake.md

 ![image](https://github.com/user-attachments/assets/ae07e111-185e-4627-a28c-c7cf3943abdf)

-# Key Management
+# Key Hierarchy

-- Key management defines how to generate and update the PTK and group temporary key (GTK).
-- The PTK is used in unicast and the GTK is used in multicast and broadcast.
+- Instead of using a single key for everything, 4-Way-Handshake uses a hierarchy with many keys to encrypt and check the integrity of different 802.11 frames.

 ## Key Derivation Function (KDF)